gotcha/vimpdb/README.rst

     c , Continue
-    b , Sets a breakpoint at the line on which the cursor is sitting. w , Displays the value of the word on which the cursor is sitting. x , Switch to debugging with standard Pdb. v , Switch back to VimPdb from plain Pdb.
+    b , Sets a breakpoint at the line on which the cursor is sitting. w , Displays the value of the word on which the cursor is sitting. x , Switch to debugging in shell with standard Pdb. v , Switch back to VimPdb from plain Pdb.

 Standard Pdb hook